karlwancl/GoogleCloudPrintApi/README.md

 * Allows printer manipulation on Google Cloud
 * Allows job retrieval from Google Cloud
 * Allows printer sharing to Google Accounts
+* Allows subscribing to new job notification from Google Cloud (Thanks to [@Jezternz](https://github.com/Jezternz) for providing the xmpp implementation)

 ### Supported Platforms
 * .NET Core 1.0